Esri/imagery-explorer-apps/README.md

 ### Resources
 - [Landsat Level-2 archive available in Living Atlas](https://www.esri.com/arcgis-blog/products/arcgis-living-atlas/imagery/landsat-level-2-science-products-and-landsat-explorer/)
 - [Landsat Explorer: Earth Science and Observation for All](https://www.esri.com/arcgis-blog/products/arcgis-living-atlas/imagery/landsat-explorer-earth-science-and-observation-for-all/)
+- [Landsat Level-2 RFTs](./assets/LandsatC2FunctionTemplates/): Raster Function Templates of the Landsat Level-2 service for the Raster Functions that are utilized by the app.

 ### Landsat Level-2 Imagery Service Licensing
 - Source Image Products - USGS.
 USGS-authored or produced data and information are considered to be in the U.S. Public Domain and may be used without restriction.
 [Acknowledging or Crediting USGS](https://www.usgs.gov/information-policies-and-instructions/acknowledging-or-crediting-usgs)